overnest/strongsalt-crypto-go/rest-service/README.md

 Generate a key in the client.
 Send the key, some plaintext, and the ciphertext.

 #### Public key only for Asymmetric Keys
+All Asymmetric keys must be tested as full keys (containing the public and private keys) and with only the public key, as follows.
 Generate an asymmetric key in the client.
 Send a serialization of a StrongSaltKey which only includes the public key.

 #### MAC Keys
 Send the key, some ciphertext, and the MAC of the ciphertext.